paulchernoch/HilbertTransformation/README.md

        c.
 Since the range is now from zero to 300, the next highest power of two is 512, so choose nine bits of resolution for your HilbertPoints.

+ ##Unassisted Classification

+ In progress....
+A tool to cluster high-dimensional data using the Hilbert curve.